microsoft/azure-spring-apps-training/08-build-a-spring-cloud-gateway/README.md

 As the gateway is connected to the Spring Cloud Service Registry, it should have automatically opened routes to the available microservices, with URL paths in the form of `/MICROSERVICE-ID/**`.

-  > IMPORTANT: **The MICROSERVICE-ID must be uppercase, all CAPS**.
+  > 🛑 **The MICROSERVICE-ID must be uppercase, all CAPS**.
 Replace XXXXXXXX with the name of your Azure Spring Cloud instance.

 - Test the `city-service` microservice endpoint:
   ```